 At the first level, critics ask, will the company survive?
 Then, once that is solved, they ask, but will the profits be stable?
 Next, what is the strategy?
 Finally, can growth be sustained?
 In truth, as Jobs posited that day, the skeptics may never be satisfied.

-Our company, Trig, is entering its 10th year in 2017, and we are in a very fortunate position.
+Our company, Trig, is entering its 10th year, and we are in a very fortunate position.
 We are wrestling with questions of strategy and growth, rather than survival and stability.
 In light of our current status, we believe that there’s no time like the present to think more deeply about our culture and values.
 Reassessing who we are and where we stand will shore up a bedrock foundation before accepting more growth.